gjassoah/fd-seminar-www/content/about/index.md

 Some participants have reported some issues registering in our BigBlueButton instance:

-* Missing e-mail verification messages, possibly due to aggressive spam filters put in place by some institutions.
+* Missing e-mail verification messages, possibly due to aggressive spam filters put in place by some institutions (in one case the message was flatly rejected).
 Some users have received the e-mail verification message only after a couple of days, possibly because the message had been quarantined.

+  In this case you have the following options:

+  * Create an account using a different e-mail address; please [contact us](mailto:admin@fd-seminar.xyz) in case you think we will not recognise your address.

+  * Contact the IT department at your institution and ask them to whitelist our domain name (fd-seminar.xyz) so that out e-mails no longer go to the spam/quarantine folder.

+  Note that, unless you need to reset your password, the verification e-mail is the only important message that you will receive from our BigBlueButton instance.
+The weekly announcement are sent through our mailing list which is hosted at the University of Bonn (so hopefully these will not go to your spam folder).

 * Some users received an error (404) after clicking on the verification link.
 This is probably due to some anti-phishing system pre-loading the e-mail verification page.
 You can try to sign in since your e-mail address was probably verified successfully (despite the error).

 Please write to [admin@fd-seminar.xyz](mailto:admin@fd-seminar.xyz) if you have any problems registering.
 We apologise for any inconveniences.